 “Atte has been our most consistent performer all season long,” Potulny said.
 “He is playing at an elite level.
 We go into every game knowing he will give our team a chance to win the game.”

-Tim Rappleye is the author of "Jack Parker's Wiseguys" and the forthcoming book: "Hobey Baker, Upon Further Review," set for release in November.
+Tim Rappleye is the author of "Jack Parker's Wiseguys" and "Hobey Baker, Upon Further Review," released in November.
 He can be reached @TeeRaps.